We aim to meet the highest standards of corporate governance and ethics throughout our operations.

 Human rights and modern slavery

 We respect and acknowledge fully the human rights of every individual.
 We have a zero-tolerance policy towards child or forced labour and human trafficking, and we’re committed to ensuring neither occurs in any part of our business, whether in our own operations, our supply chain, or amongst our contract managers.
-This is set out in our Core ESG Principles.

 Aligning our commitments with the UN SDGs